theknut/json2iob/README.md

 states: // Object of states to create for an id, new entries via json will be added automatically to the states

+units: // Object of units to create for an id.

 parseBase64: (true false) // parse base64 encoded strings to utf8

 parseBase64byIds: //Array of ids to parse base64 encoded strings to utf8